Stationary measures and random walks on $\tilde{A}_2$-buildings: Stationary measure on the chambers at infinity

 where $\delta$ is the Weyl distance function associated to the spherical Coxeter group $(W_0, S)$ of type $A_2 $, associated to the spherical building at infinity $\bdinf$.
-Then by $G$-equivariance of $\psi$, $\phi$ is a $G$-invariant measurable map.
-By double ergodicity of the Poisson boundary, $\phi $ is then essentially constant.
+Then by $G$-equivariance of $\psi$, the measurable map $\phi$ is $G$-invariant.
+By double ergodicity of the Poisson boundary \cite[Corollary 30]{bader_duchesne_lecureux16}, $\phi $ is then essentially constant.

 If its essential value is $e$, then almost surely, $\psi(b) = \psi(b')$, and there is a $G$-fixed chamber on the boundary, which is impossible because the action is non-elementary.